• Skip to main content

 It’s no secret that older exercisers often recover more slowly than their younger counterparts.

-Without sufficient rest days, you might be unable to recover which will soon bring your progress to a halt.
+You might be unable to recover without sufficient rest days, soon bringing your progress to a standstill.

 Difficult to do with dumbbells